 Some algae can be harmful to humans and animals, and Austin Water has regularly monitored both raw source water, as well as treated drinking water for the presence of cyanobacteria and cyanotoxins since 2015.
 Austin Water conducts routine testing for the presence of cyanotoxins in both raw lake water taken from Lake Austin and Lake Travis, as well as in water that has finished the treatment process at the Handcox, Davis, and Ullrich Treatment Plants.
-Tests for the presence of phytoplankton (microscopic algae) in raw lake water is conducted on a weekly basis.
-Sampling for cyanotoxins occurs every two weeks.
+Tests for the presence of phytoplankton (microscopic algae) and cyanotoxins in raw lake water are conducted on a weekly basis.
 The sampling frequency may be adjusted based on changing conditions.
 Current tests are non-detect for cyanotoxins in raw or treated drinking water.

 In addition, Austin Water is investing in leading-edge technology to shorten the time between sampling and test results to protect public health and safety.
 We plan to use digital imaging particle analysis to detect harmful algae, as well as same day testing instruments in our own lab.
 We are working to have these instruments in place by the end of the year.
 We also meet regularly with our counterparts at the City of Austin’s Watershed Protection Department and the Lower Colorado River Authority to review and report on our respective testing and mitigation approaches.